netlify/gotrue/README.md

 pages are located.
 This is used in combination with `site_url` to generate the URLs used in the emails.
 Defaults to `/member`.

+`mailer.subjects.invite` - `string`

+Email subject to use for user invite.
+Defaults to `You have been invited`.

 `mailer.subjects.confirmation` - `string`

 Email subject to use for signup confirmation.
 Defaults to `Confirm Your Signup`.